When your friend’s spouse dies, the last thing they want to hear is that you know what they are going through.

-Even if your spouse has died, your experience with grief may be different than your friend’s experience.
+Even if your spouse died, your experience with grief may be different than your friend’s experience.

 But everyone experiences these stages differently.
 Some may linger in one stage longer than others.

 In my practice, I work with surviving spouses.
 By the time they contact me, they are exhausted with others telling them what to do with their money and life.

-Some are understanding when others say something inappropriate such as “your spouse is in a better place.”
+Some are understanding when others say something inappropriate such as “Your spouse is in a better place.”

-One client mentioned she had a friend who told her, “it’s been over a year, just move on.”
+One client mentioned she had a friend who told her, “It’s been over a year – just move on.”
 My client’s response?
 She decided to move on from that friendship.

-Death is an uncomfortable topic but it’s part of life.
+Death is an uncomfortable topic, but it’s part of life.
 If you have a friend who is a surviving spouse, avoid using common clichés.

 Make your comments sincere and honest.
-And, it’s okay to say, “I don’t know what to say.”
+And it’s okay to say, “I don’t know what to say.”

 They may want silence with you holding their hand.

 Step outside your comfort zone and reach out to your grieving friend.
 Offer them your time to fill the loneliness, even if it means sitting in silence.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
-She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature, and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”